kuszyp/kuszyp.github.io/README.md

   presented as KPIs on dashboards, using PHP and Symfony framework.
 - Developed an integration platform in Java for converting bank messages between multiple formats.

+#### Junior Java Developer

+##### Pointpack

+March 2019 - October 2022

+- Developed and maintained integration applications for courier companies using Spring Framework.
+- Contributed to the transition from a monolithic architecture to microservices using Spring Boot.
+- Worked with Apache Camel and RabbitMQ and built an integration engine for external service providers, streamlining data exchange and integration processes.

+#### Support (Contract)

+##### Grupa SCANMED

+March 2017 - December 2017

+B2B agreement.
+My duties include ongoing maintenance and development of the Comany's web sites, as well as development and integration of the new software.

 #### IT Consultant & ColdFusion Developer (Contract)

 ##### Prisma International BV